 2-1-1 received 155,880 calls, an increase of 14% from 2009.

 Additional $605,000 in special grants from United Way of Greater Kansas City to local nonprofit agencies help people impacted by the economic recession.
 1 in 3 KC area families have been helped by or involved in programs funded by United Way of Greater Kansas City.

 United Way of Greater Kansas City partners with the City of Kansas City, MO to launch Project Rise.
 This program offers paid internships and educational help to young and unemployed high school dropouts.

 Named managing partner of the Urban Neighborhood Initiative, part of the Greater Kansas City Chamber of Commerce’s Big 5.

 Tocqueville Society celebrates 25 years in Kansas City.

-The Dolly Parton Imagination Library program begins in Kansas City through United Way of Greater Kansas City.
-Each month, the program mails books that are high quality and age-appropriate to the homes of children up to the age of 5.
-The goal is to enroll 5,000 young readers by 2020.
+The Dolly Parton Imagination Library program began in Kansas City through United Way of Greater Kansas City.
+Each month, the program mailed books that are high quality and age-appropriate to the homes of children up to the age of 5.
+From 2013-2022, 8,021 children received books through this program.